Difference between Direct cost vs Indirect Cost

 Indirect Cost |

-Meaning | Any cost that is directly or easily attributable to a product/service is called a direct cost. | Any cost that is not easily attributable to a particular project/service is indirect. |
+Meaning | A direct cost is a cost directly or easily attributable to a product or service. | Any cost not easily attributable to a particular project/service is indirect. |

-Example | Raw material cost, transportation cost, sales commission etc. | Rent, administrative, office and accounting expenses etc. |
+Example | Raw material cost, transportation cost, sales commission, etc. | Rent, administrative, office, and accounting expenses, etc. |

-Nature | Variable cost (Vary with product volume) | Fixed cost (Do not vary significantly with certain product volume) |
+Nature | Variable cost (Vary with product volume) | Fixed cost (Do not vary significantly with certain product volumes) |

 Expended on | Particular cost object. | Multiple cost object. |